teemah2006/wireframing/README.md

 - Content Placement: Indicates where text, images, and other content will be positioned.
 - Functionality: Outlines key functionalities and interactions.

+## Types of Wireframes
+1. Low-fidelity: This type of wireframe is a simple sketch or basic digital layout focusing on overall structure and functionality without detailed design.
+2. High-fidelity: This is a More detailed and refined version, often closer to the final design, including more specific layout and design elements.
+The project airbnb wireframe is a high-fidelity wireframe